AlperSocial/EasyPeteBot/README.md

 *Rock, Paper, Scissors!*

 **captionmaker:**
-*the 🔥SHITTIEST🔥 caption maker on github*
+*makes captions like ifunny caption maker but its bad*

 __Meme Commands (you can remove these commands if you want to)__